 What are your favorite plants?

 Agastache is my favorite –I just like it because it is low maintenance, the hummingbirds love it, and the rabbits don’t eat it.
-My second favorite is penstemon.
-I also like salvia/sages and ornamental oreganos, because they are low maintenance and easy to grow.
+My second favorite is Penstemon.
+I also like Salvia (Sage) and Ornamental Oreganos, because they are low maintenance and easy to grow.

 Is there anything else you’d like to share about your garden?

 The other thing I find satisfying and interesting and look forward to are the random plants that just start happening.
-For instance, the Salvia farinacea that is in the middle of the photo.
-I did not buy it and I did not plant it.
+For instance, the Salvia farinacea that is in the middle of the garden — I did not buy it and I did not plant it.

 The same goes with one of the Agastaches.
 It showed up last year and I let it grow.
 It bloomed this year.
 Something crossed with it, similar to the ‘Desert Sunrise’ that I planted.
 It is pinker and has a different smell to it, with a hint of turpentine.
 The rabbits don’t bother it.

 What benefits have you seen by creating this garden?

 The biggest benefit I see is a lot of wildlife activity.
 Before I did this I never saw a hummingbird.
 Now they hang out nine months of the year and only go home for the winter.